 Dogs use a variety of sounds to communicate with other dogs or with their owners.
-They whine, whimper, bark in several ways, growl, sigh, etc. These vocalizations are all used in different contexts for different reasons.
+They whine, whimper, bark in various tones and volumes, bark excessively, growl, sigh, etc. These vocalizations are all used in different contexts for different reasons.
 Many are obvious to us, but some are not so clear, such as when dogs howl at sirens.
 So why do dogs howl at sirens, and what are they trying to communicate?

 While dogs bark in a low pitch, their howling is quite high-pitched.
 Sirens are also high-pitched, so when dogs hear them, they may interpret those sounds to be the howling of another dog.
 They may also perceive the sounds to be a warning of danger, and by howling themselves, are trying to alert their owner of a possible threat.